Eomm/fastify-raw-body/README.md

 app.register(require('fastify-raw-body'), {
   global: false, // add the rawBody to every request.
 Default true
   encoding: 'utf8', // set it to false to set rawBody as a Buffer
-  runFirst: true // get the body before any preParsing change/uncompress it.
+  runFirst: true // get the body before any preParsing hook change/uncompress it.
 Default false })

 app.post('/', {